OPS-E2E-PPE/VBA-Docs/api/Word.Shading.BackgroundPatternColor.md

 keywords: vbawd10.chm154796037
 f1_keywords:
 - vbawd10.chm154796037
-ms.prod: word
 api_name:
 - Word.Shading.BackgroundPatternColor
 ms.assetid: 0d78f926-0fe6-aa37-bd39-c7233a5bf3e8
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Shading.BackgroundPatternColor property (Word)

 Returns or sets the 24-bit color that's applied to the background of the **Shading** object.
 Read/write.

 ## Syntax

 _expression_. `BackgroundPatternColor`

 _expression_ Required.
 A variable that represents a '[Shading](Word.Shading.md)' object.

 ## Remarks

 This property can be any valid **WdColor** constant or a value returned by Visual Basic's **RGB** function.

 ## Example